Visit the Coney Island History Project under the Wonder Wheel!

 An installation of history panels in front of the Astroland Moon Rocket is located in the lower park, across from the Bumper Cars and adjacent to the Wonder Wheel.
 Installed in 2022, this permanent exhibit honors Coney’s space-age attraction that debuted at the dawn of the space race in 1962 and the 60th anniversary of the opening of Astroland Park.

 Admission to Deno's Wonder Wheel Park is free.
-The Wonder Wheel opens at 12:00 PM on weekends and holidays in the spring and daily during the summer months.
+The Wonder Wheel opens at 12:00 PM on weekends and holidays in the spring and fall and daily during the summer months.
 Hours of operation are subject to change depending on weather conditions.

 History